josemotta/IoT.Home.Thing/README.md

 - **Raspberry.IO.SerialPeripheralInterface**: provides preliminary support for SPI,  using Linux's kernel SPI module driver;
 - **Raspberry.IO.InterIntegratedCircuit**: provides preliminary support for I2C;
 - **Raspberry.IO.Components**: provides preliminary support for various components, including HC-SR04 distance detector that will be used as an example.
--

-*Did you like?
-Please :star: me!*
+*Did you like it?
+Please give me a :star:!*